 - Create a list of the minimum information you need to do a good job.
 What you need to know varies depending on your business.
 It should always include what the customer expects to receive and when they expect to receive it.

 - Keep track of any problems you've got with clients.
 As each problem occurs, think of a question you could ask to keep that problem from happening again.

 - Make a list of basic questions.
 Make sure that your questions include the information from step one.
 Also include the questions you thought of in step two.
 Present these questions to each prospective client before you create a business proposal.

 Before you send the question list to a client, make sure that each question is easy to understand.
 Wording is important.
 If you're not sure if your list is clear, have a friend review it.
 You could also hire a professional writer to make sure your list is well-written.

 3. Estimate the Cost of Your Solution

-Before you create your business proposal, you need to estimate how much your solution costs.
-Estimating is a complex topic.
+Before you create your business proposal, consider this.
+You'll need to estimate how much your solution costs.
+When it comes to proposals, business estimating is a complex topic.
 I'll just touch on the basics in this article and refer you to more resources for further study.

-One of the reasons you collected detailed requirement information was to help you create an accurate estimate.
+Collecting detailed requirement information helps create an accurate estimate.